ThirtyDegreesRay/OpenHub/README.md

 * View repository commits

 ### And more
-* OpenHub is growing, and trying to be a better Github client.
+* OpenHub is growing, and trying to be a better GitHub client.

 ## Screenshots